This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 And after my doorbell replacement!

 One of the coolest aspects of my new doorbell is that the button glows!
-The doorbell is easy to find at night, too.
-This new doorbell will probably make life a lot easier on the pizza guy when he comes to my front door.
+It makes the doorbell easy to find at night.
+This new front doorbell will probably make life a lot easier on the pizza guy when he comes to my front door.
+Some of those new doorbell buttons out there are so fancy!

 Like most of the home projects that I deal with in an old house, the front door and porch will never be quite perfect.
 But overall, it’s a far cry from where I was several years ago.
 I think the front door is quite welcoming now, and the doorbell replacement made a huge difference.